-This is a direct question and I will give a direct answer before some supplementary information follows.
+This is a direct question, and I will give a direct answer before some supplementary information follows.

 The firefighter needs to follow the ladder safety rule.
-It doesn’t matter who is climbing a ladder, the ladder safety rule is very clear.
-See the ladder safety rules in the next paragraph;
+It doesn’t matter who is climbing a ladder; the ladder safety rule is very clear.
+See the ladder safety rules in the next paragraph.

-Here are some Ladder Safety Rules
+Ladder Safety Rules for Fire Fighters

 Major Accidents Associated with the Use of Ladders